 Lorraine Reed is your MFWI Representative link to ACWW.
-As a WI member, you are probably familiar with the Pennies for Friendship scheme and Foreign Currency collection that most WIs support annually at their meetings.
-All the proceeds go the projects either in the general funding pot or if a WI wishes to support a specific project, they are able to do so.
+As a WI member, you are probably familiar with the WI Pennies for Friendship scheme and Foreign Currency collection that most WIs support annually at their meetings.
+All the proceeds go to the projects either in the general funding pot or if a WI wishes to support a specific type of project, they are able to do so.

 ACWW connects rural and non-rural women and their communities worldwide through a network of Member Societies and Individual Members.
 We do this through advocacy, partnership, sharing knowledge and local activities.
 This includes UN representation, access to better information resources, funding community development projects and training programmes.
 ACWW is committed to raising the health and standard of living of rural women and their families.
 ACWW is non-sectarian, non-political and forward looking.
 For more information about ACWW visit their website.